 Don't you love moss balls?

 I like the texture and the deep green color they have.
-And I also love that I can use them year round, although during Spring is when they shine the most.
+I also love that I can use them year-round, although during Spring is when they shine the most.

-Perhaps what stopped me from making the balls in the first place was the price of the Styrofoam balls I needed to buy.
+In reality, what stopped me from not making the balls sooner was the price of the Styrofoam balls I needed to buy.
 Have you checked those prices?
-Only one mid size ball can run for about five bucks. 😵
+Only one mid-size ball can run for about five bucks. ðŸ˜µ

 I know, crazy!

-Here you can check the following video or continue reading below for complete directions:
+Here you can check the following video or continue reading below for complete directions on how to create these pretty moss balls:

 Materials: